sysbio-curie/RNaviCell/README.md

 and play with graphical representations. we are developping bindings to different popular languages in order to facilitate the development process.

 R-NaviCell is the R implementation to access the NaviCell web service.

+A step-by-step tutorial with a concrete biological example is available on the [wiki](https://github.com/eb00/R-NaviCell/wiki/Tutorial).